 Cardiovascular protection

-Flax seed is high in ALA omega 3 fatty acids.
-These plant based omega 3s prevent cholesterol from being absorbed into the bloodstream.
-It also helps to reduce arterial inflammation and lowered the risk of heart disease, stroke, and heart attacks.
-Omega 3 fatty acids and other essential nutrients can be found in health concerns supplements
+Flax seed is high in ALA omega-3, which are three fatty acids.
+These plant-based omega-3s prevent cholesterol from being absorbed into the bloodstream.
+It also helps to reduce arterial inflammation and lowers the risk of heart disease, stroke, and heart attacks.
+Omega 3 fatty acids and other essential nutrients can be found in health concerns supplements.
+Cholesterol-lowering properties

-Flax seeds are able to lower cholesterol naturally.
-Flax seed binds to bile salts that are produced by the liver and transport them out of the body via waste.
-This causes the liver to pull cholesterol from the blood so your liver can produce more cholesterol.
+Flax seeds can lower cholesterol naturally.
+Flax seed binds to bile salts produced by the liver and transports them out of the body via waste.
+This causes the liver to pull cholesterol from the blood so your liver can make more cholesterol.
 As this process continues, your cholesterol levels decrease.

 Do digestive woes have you down?
 Are you looking for a natural way to improve your digestive health?
 Flax seeds have been shown to prevent and relieve constipation and diarrhea.
-This superfood contains large amounts of soluble fiber which helps to bulk up your stool by soaking up fluids in the digestive tract, which prevents and relieves diarrhea.
+This superfood contains large amounts of soluble fiber, which helps bulk your stool by soaking up fluids in the digestive tract and preventing and relieving diarrhea.

 Flax seed contains a large amount of protein.
-It is rich in several amino acids, including glutamic acid, aspartic acid, and arginine.
+It is rich in several amino acids, including glutamic, aspartic, and arginine.
 This high-quality protein improves immunity, provides anti-fungal protection, prevents tumors, and lowers cholesterol.
 Furthermore, the protein in these seeds helps you feel full and stay full between meals, which can help you lose weight.

 Glucose regulation

-Type 2 diabetes affects billions of people around the world.
-Type 2 diabetes is caused by either insulin resistance, or the body cannot properly secrete insulin.
-Adding flax seed to your diet can reduce blood sugar levels by up to 20 percent when consumed daily for at least a month.
-The insoluble fiber in flax seed slows down the release of glucose in the blood, resulting in lower blood sugar levels.
+Type 2 diabetes affects billions of people worldwide.
+It is caused by either insulin resistance or the body's inability to secrete insulin properly.
+Flax seed, with its insoluble fiber, can reduce blood sugar levels by up to 20 percent when consumed daily for at least a month.
+The fiber slows down the release of glucose in the blood, resulting in lower blood sugar levels.

 Relieve hot flashes

 Hot flashes are caused when the body no longer produces estrogen due to menopause.
-The lignans in flax seed help to regulate estrogen levels which may help to relieve your hot flashes.
-The Omega-3 found in flax seed also helps reduce systemic inflammation which is common during menopause.
+The lignans in flax seed help regulate estrogen levels, which may relieve hot flashes.
+The Omega-3 found in flax seed also helps reduce systemic inflammation, common during menopause.

 Rich in fiber

 Believe it or not, one small tablespoon of flax seed contains about 10 percent of the daily recommended allowance of fiber.
-It contains both soluble and insoluble fiber; therefore, it not only helps with bowel movements but also acts as a prebiotic to improve the beneficial bacteria in the intestines.
+It includes soluble and insoluble fiber, which helps with bowel movements and acts as a prebiotic to improve the beneficial bacteria in the intestines.
 Finally, fiber has been shown to lower cholesterol levels and prevent blood glucose spikes.

 Weight loss aid

-Flax seed is a great way to stave off hunger pains experienced between meals.
-The soluble fiber in these seeds slows down digestion, which triggers the body to create satiety hormones that help control your appetite and make you feel full for a longer period of time.
+Flax seed is a great way to stave off hunger pains between meals.
+Its soluble fiber slows digestion, which triggers the body to create satiety hormones that help control appetite and make you feel full for longer.

 How to include flax seed in your diet

-Flax seed can be used in a variety of ways and can be added to a number of different foods.
-Try incorporating these nutty flavored seeds by:
+Flax seed can be used in various ways and can be added to several different foods.
+Try incorporating these nutty-flavored seeds by:

 How much flax seed should you eat each day?

-Flax seed is filled with a lot of nutrients.
-They are loaded with fiber, omega 3 fatty acids, plant compounds vitamins, minerals, and proteins.
-These compounds offer a number of health benefits including reduced inflammation, improved glucose regulation, decreased blood pressure readings, and a reduced risk of developing cancer.
+Flax seeds are full of nutrients.
+They contain fiber, omega-3 fatty acids, plant compounds, vitamins, minerals, and proteins.
+These compounds offer several health benefits, including reduced inflammation, improved glucose regulation, decreased blood pressure readings, and a reduced risk of developing cancer.

-Including flax seed into your diet helps reduce cholesterol levels which reduce the risk of cardiovascular disease, heart attack, and stroke.
-Individuals with digestive problems can benefit from fiber in flax seeds.
+Including flax seeds in your diet helps reduce cholesterol levels, which reduces the risk of cardiovascular disease, heart attack, and stroke.
+Individuals with digestive problems can also benefit from the fiber in flax seeds.
 The fiber also helps keep you feeling fuller longer and may help in your weight loss efforts.

 Decrease your stress levels, maintain a healthy weight, kick your bad habits, eat a healthy diet, and get regular exercise to improve your heart health.